 Do you use a TV antenna to watch TV?

 Sling TV’s Orange base plan and Philo both help fill in the gaps that you’ll encounter once you cut the cord and start using your TV antenna to get your entertainment.
 However, Sling Orange offers a more well-rounded selection of networks.
-Philo has a strong mix of lifestyle channels, but it lacks news and sports.
+Philo has a strong mix of lifestyle channels, but it lacks sports and local channels.